codurance/site/_posts/2018-02-27-duplication-you-are-welcome.md

 To sum up, some recommendations:

 * Try to postpone your decisions about duplicated code, because it's a question of trade-offs
-* When you find two apparently similar pieces of source code, question if you find a reason to have to change them at the same time
+* When you find two apparently similar pieces of source code, question whether you find a reason to have to change them at the same time
-* Use the metric about duplicated lines only as a **guidance**, but don't try to strive for a number in a board, compromising the understanding of source code
+* Use the metric about duplicated lines only as **guidance**, but don't try to strive for a number in a board, compromising the understanding of source code

 ## Further reading